evaspe/evaspe/README.md

 - 📫 How to reach me

 - Most of the projects below serve as an archive on my process of learning how to code.
 The most current repositories are Python and Matlab.
 - Many of these are school projects, however for privacy reasons I have not included school/assignment/course/professor names in the repository or file names, though they may appear as comments in the files themselves.
+All of the posted projects are from courses I am not currently taking.
 I only posted code I wrote (I did not include group work), though if I do in the future, it will be only with explicit permission from collaborators.

 <!---
 evaspe/evaspe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.